 Bailiffs must give you at least 2 weeks' notice of an eviction date.

-It will come in a sealed transparent envelope and should be posted through your letterbox or attached to the door.
+It comes in a sealed transparent envelope.
+It should be posted through your letterbox or attached to your door.

-The court might not be able to stop an eviction at this stage.
+The court cannot always stop an eviction at this stage.
 It depends on:

 the eviction process your landlord uses

 Most private evictions cannot be stopped or delayed unless there has been a problem with the notice or the legal process.
 For example:

 section 8 evictions on ground 8 (at least 2 months' rent arrears)

 The court can stop or delay an eviction in some situations.